Unlock Cheyenne Bold Flavors: A Hidden Gem for Foodies

 Wyoming Heritage Diner1932Pemmican-infused chocolate tart

 Modern chefs pay homage to these traditions.
 They serve dishes like wild game terrines with fermented chokecherries.
-At the Cheyenne Depot Museum, I found 19th-century chuckwagon recipes that echo today’s farm-to-table movement.
+At the Cheyenne Depot Museum, you find 19th-century chuckwagon recipes that echo today’s farm-to-table movement.

-“Every bite here carries a story,” said a local historian.
-We tasted century-old biscuit dough recipes at Old West Pantry.
+“Every bite here carries a story,” says a local historian.
+You can taste century-old biscuit dough recipes at Old West Pantry.

 When you enjoy dishes like smoked bison or wild sage-infused dishes, you’re part of a long legacy.
 It stretches back thousands of years.